I Uploaded My 3D Model — Now What?

 After the upload

 Another common mistake is when your model has edges or contours that are not closed or connected properly.
-These so-called gaps between the surfaces prevent your model from being watertight.
+These gaps between surfaces prevent your model from being watertight.
 This refers to the possibility that your model would “leak” because of these gaps.
 The gap is closed by welding or stitching the surfaces together in your 3D software program or creating a surface in between.

 wall-thickness-3d-print